An Open Letter to the Louisiana Legislature Regarding Senate Bill 2

 than anticipated enrollment of residential providers

-including therapeutic group homes
+including therapeutic group homes and psychiatric

 residential treatment facilities.
 Additionally, the CSoC